 Access tracing is the process of recording every call to every external function, service, or data store the application needs to function.
 If you were to use a more formal name it would likely be, “Authentication and Authorization Auditing.”

 With regulatory compliance in some industries going as far as needing to track who updated or even viewed, each and every record, tracing every unique call to every service allows that information to be retrieved if and when regulators formally request it.

 This level of transaction logging within every application provides more than enough information to build a usage pattern and even apply ML or AI to the dataset to find anomalies before they are discovered by external auditors.
 These anomalies could be anything from a clerk in one department requesting results from another department or an ex-husband trying to look up his ex-wife’s bank balance.

 This type of tracing is invaluable to security, cloud, and compliance teams when it comes to passing routine audits.
 There are other types of tracing that apply in a security context, but those are much more focused on defect and performance tracking.

 The basic idea behind the principle of least privilege is to grant only the exact access a user or service needs in order to accomplish its prescribed function.
 This can be done by assigning permissions to each and every user and service individually, which is not scalable and can be an absolute nightmare to maintain and audit.

-The other approach is for every application to define a set of roles that control the various personas it has available – like individual roles for select, update, and delete – and then assign roles to users as required.
+The other approach is for every application to define a set of roles that control the various personas it has available – like individual roles for selecting, updating, and deleting – and then assign roles to users as required.
 With this role-based approach, it can be quickly determined who has been granted access to which role.
 On the flip side, it’s easy to see what access a user has across the entire enterprise.